RudeySH/Shapes2D/README.md

-# RLenders.MonoGame.Draw2D
+# Shapes2D

-Draw 2D shapes in MonoGame, without using textures.
-Currently only supports convex polygons.
+Draw 2D geometry in MonoGame/XNA, including primitives such as lines and polygons.